eunos-1128/eunos-1128/README.md

 Other things are:

-* Interested in drug discovery using SBDD and deep learning
+* Interested in drug discovery using SBDD/FBDD and deep learning
 * Also interested in medicinal chemistry (organic systhesis)
 * Like web development (Python, TypeScript, JavaScript and related tools)
 * Bioconda & conda-forge packaging